 Salford receives chunk of £8m pot for digital student scholarships

-Salford University has been awarded a share of an £8.1 million fund aimed at increasing diversity in the AI and data science sector.
+University of Salford has been awarded a share of an £8.1 million fund aimed at increasing diversity in the AI and data science sector.

 This funding, from the Department for Science, Innovation and Technology (DSIT) and Office for Artificial Intelligence (OAI) is being given by the Office for Students (OfS) to universities to deliver the AI and data science scholarships.